SMSS J031300.36−670839.3

-SMSS J031300.36−670839.3 (shortened as SMSS J0313−6708; informally abbreviated to SM0313), also named UCAC4 115-002803, is a star in the Milky Way at a distance of 6000 ly from Earth.
+SMSS J031300.36−670839.3 (shortened as SMSS J0313−6708; informally abbreviated to SM0313) is a star in the Milky Way at a distance of 6000 ly from Earth.
 With an age of approximately 13.6 billion years, it is one of the oldest stars known.
-Another star, HD 140283, is considered to be older, but there is uncertainty in values of its age.
+Another star, HD 140283, was considered to be older, but there is uncertainty in values of its age.
 This makes SM0313 the oldest known star with an accurate determination of its age.
-The star formed only about 100 million years after the Big Bang and has been shining for 13.6 billion years.
+The star formed only about 200 million years after the Big Bang and has been shining for 13.6 billion years.
 The star's very low upper limit of iron of less than one ten-millionth the iron level of the Sun, suggests that it is one of the first Population II stars, formed from a gas cloud enriched by some of the first (Population III) stars.
 SMSS J031300.36-670839.3 also has a much higher carbon supply compared to iron, more than a thousand times greater.
 Apart from hydrogen, which appeared in the Big Bang, the star also contains carbon, magnesium, and calcium, which could have been formed in a low-energy supernova.
 Methylidyne (CH) is also detected by its absorption line.
 No oxygen or nitrogen has been detected.
 The star is a K-class red giant.

 The star was discovered by a team led by Australian National University astronomers.
-The discovery was reported in Nature on 9 February 2014 and indicates that the supernovae of the first-generation of stars may not have been as powerful as previously thought.
+The discovery was reported in Nature on 9 February 2014 and indicates that the supernovae of the population III stars may not have been as powerful as previously thought.

 The discovery was made possible by the SkyMapper, a fully automated optical telescope at Siding Spring Observatory near Coonabarabran, New South Wales, Australia.